Free Costa Rica Movement: History

 However, the Free Costa Rica Movement remained the most active of these nationalist and anti-communist groups.
 Several media outlets at the time denounced that the MCRL received large sums of money from companies and the governments of United States and Taiwan, with paramilitary training, however, close associates of the Movement took charge of diverting the attention and impede investigations.
 From 1980 it reached its peak, due to the political tension that affected all Central America at that time.

 Another of the actions taken by this movement consisted of infiltrating the Costa Rican Taxi Drivers Association to such an extent that its leader, a member of the MCRL, helped to dissolve a peaceful demonstration through this Association.
 It is rumored that it was due to information delivered from the US Embassy in San José.

 The organization is alleged to have had heavily trained paramilitary squads of anti-communist fighters in addition to the Blue Berets and the Tridents in the period 1982 to 1984.

 However, after the death of Bernal Urbina Pinto, he fell into a strong inactivity for several years.
-In 2005, a representative of the MCRL declared himself in favor of the Tratado de Libre Comercio through a press release.
-On Sunday March 29, 2009, in a statement signed by Jose Alberto Pinto in La Nación, the reanudación de vínculos diplomáticos con el régimen socialista cubano, by the administración Arias Sánchez.
+In 2005, a representative of the MCRL declared himself in favor of CAFTA through a press release.
+On March 29, 2009, in a statement signed by Jose Alberto Pinto in La Nación, the Costa Rica-Cuba relations, by the Arias Sánchez administration.

 The reason for this inactivity may be due to the fact that in 1984 the members of its main civilian squad, the Blue Berets, resigned from the MCRL because they found that it did not meet the necessary requirements for an effective confrontation against the communist expansion in Central America, thus depriving it of its main branch and an important group of members.
-In 1985 the Blue Berets dissolve of their own volition.
+In 1985, the Blue Berets dissolve of their own volition.

-The organization currently declares itself active and claims to be preparing to defend Costa Rica from the Nicaraguan invasion of Isla Calero.
+The organization declared itself prepared to defend Costa Rica from the Nicaraguan invasion of Isla Calero during the Costa Rica–Nicaragua San Juan River border dispute with no more public activities known ever since.